 Company administrators have the highest level of access.
 They have complete control of all company and site data.
 Only give company administrator access to users who you trust.

 A company developer has access to manage to all sites (including deleting them), can manage site level users, but do not see billing details or company settings.

 A company billing user is a special role that only sees billing details and company settings.
-They can see invoices and modify company details like name and address.
+They can see invoices, enable automatic invoice emails, and modify company details like name and address.
 They do not have access to any websites in any way.

 Site administrators have complete access to a site and have full control of all environments attached to that site.
 The only action they are not permitted to do is remove a site from a company’s account.
 Note that a single user may be a site administrator for multiple sites.

 Site developers have access to the staging environment for a single site.
 They have full control over the staging environment only and can perform any actions apart from removing the staging environment and pushing it to live.
 Note that a single user may be a site developer for multiple sites.

 Company Ownership Role